SPPACES: MEDICAL APP REVIEWS

 Platforms available: iOS only

 Pertinence to primary care practice: Preoperative consultations are the “bread and butter” of most primary care practices.
 This app guides clinicians through the American College of Cardiology's stepwise algorithm for the cardiac evaluation, which takes into account surgery risk level and urgency, presence or absence of active cardiac conditions, functional capacity, and other clinical risk factors.
-It also provides helpful resources on the use of common perioperative medications; the timing of noncardiac surgery after a myocardial infarction or revascularization; and indications for preoperative electrocardiography, chest radiography, and blood
+It also provides helpful resources on the use of common perioperative medications; the timing of noncardiac surgery after a myocardial infarction or revascularization; and indications for preoperative electrocardiography, chest radiography, and blood tests.

 About the Author